Exploring Hiouchi: Discover Jedediah Smith Redwoods in Redwood National Park

 Simpson Reed Grove Trail

-Simpson Reed Grove Trail is the best easy trail in this area, the total length is only 0.8 miles, and it is a nature trail, so there are quite a lot of educational plants introduced.
-If you only have one or two hours to spend in this area, come here and walk around.
+The Simpson Reed Grove Trail is the easiest trail in this area, covering just 0.8 miles.
+It’s a nature trail, with plenty of educational information about the local plants and trees.
+If you only have an hour or two in the area, this trail offers a quick and scenic loop.

 Jedediah Smith Redwoods State Park, Hiouchi 6